Video: Hobbled Black woman begged for help in police cruiser

 DENVER (AP) — A suburban police agency near Denver is facing more scrutiny for its officers’ treatment of Black people after a video emerged showing a woman begging to be lifted up after she fell to the floor in the back of a police cruiser with her hands and feet cuffed behind her.

-At one point in the police body camera video, she says she can’t breathe and calls the officer “master” as she pleads with him.
+In the police body camera video, she says she can’t breathe several times and calls the officer “master” as she pleads with him at one point.

 Aurora police officer Levi Huffine was fired for his treatment of Shataeah Kelly, whom he arrested on Aug.
-27, 2019, for disorderly conduct.
-The video of her arrest and the 20-minute drive to jail was shown Tuesday at the start of a hearing to determine if Huffine can keep his job.
-He was expected to testify Wednesday before the city’s Civil Service Commission.
+27, 2019, for allegedly refusing to stop fighting with another woman in a park.
+The video of her arrest and the approximately 20-minute drive to jail was shown Tuesday at the start of a hearing to determine if Huffine can keep his job.

 Aurora police previously came under scrutiny following the death of Elijah McClain, a Black man confronted by police after someone reported him as suspicious.